 This paper also sheds light on the dynamics of reporting behavior and credibility.
-These dynamics take two different forms in equilibrium: gradual changes that happen in the absence of new reports and sudden changes that occur in response to a new report.
+These dynamics take two different forms in equilibrium: gradual changes that happen in the absence of new reports and discrete changes that occur in response to a new report.

 I first show that firms become gradually more truthful -i.e., less inclined to fake-as time passes.
 Furthermore, firms become more credible over time whenever preemptive concerns are present.
 In other words, consumers are less trusting of reports that are made quickly.
 This model thus justifies consumers' expressed concerns about hasty reporting.
 The reason for this gradual improvement in credibility lies in the firms incentives.
 The risk of being preempted introduces an endogenous cost to delay.
-Thus, the firm must somehow be compensated for this cost to ensure that its indifference condition is satisfied.
+That is, the firm must somehow be compensated for this cost to ensure that its indifference condition is satisfied.
 This is achieved by means of increasing credibility.
 That is, increasing credibility mitigates the haste-inducing effects of preemption.

-In addition to this gradual increase in credibility, I find that dynamics can take a second form: discrete changes in a firm's reporting behavior and credibility in response to a rival report.
+In addition to this gradual increase in credibility, dynamics can take a second form: discrete changes in a firm's reporting behavior and credibility in response to a rival report.
 This can entail a copycat effect, in which one firm's report causes an instantaneous boost in faking by others.
 The copycat effect implies that when one firm's report is quickly repeated by other firms, such follow-up reports will often lack credibility because they are not independently verified.
-It illustrates that firms can herd on the reports themselves and the timing of these reports.
+It illustrates that firms can herd on both the reports themselves and the timing of their reports.
 This provides an explanation for the "clustering" of reporting errors that can occur in breaking news.3

 In addition to these core results, I consider comparative statics and an extension of the model.
-I find that, unsurprisingly, firms are more credible when there is a higher ex-post cost of error, and also when firms have a greater ability to learn.
+I find that, unsurprisingly, credibility is improved by both a higher ex-post cost of error and a higher learning ability.
 I also further explore the role of competition by considering the marginal effect of an additional firm in the market.
-I find that whenever preemptive concerns are present, adding a competitor will make each individual firm more likely to fake early on by increasing the preemptive threat they face.
+Whenever preemptive concerns are present, adding a competitor will make each individual firm more likely to fake early on by increasing the preemptive threat they face.
 However, this is mitigated later on by the effects of observational learning: existing firms are able to learn that the story is false more quickly by observing the silence of an additional competitor, which will yield them less willing to fake.
 Finally, I extend the model to allow for heterogeneity in firms' ability to learn.
 This extended model gives rise to an intuitive result: firms with greater ability to learn are also more credible in equilibrium.
-Though there are many potential reasons why ability and accuracy can correlate in the market for news, this model provides a novel reason for this: firms with lower ability face a greater preemptive threat, and are thus more willing to fake.
+Though there are many potential reasons why ability and accuracy can correlate in the market for news, this model provides a novel explanation: firms with lower ability face a greater preemptive threat, and are thus more willing to fake.